-Students: For transparency, please email a parent, Mr. Pihl, and Ms Branson to be excused.
+Students: For transparency, please email a parent, Coach Branson, and one assistant coach to be excused.

-Parents: Please email Mr. Pihl and Ms Branson to excuse your student.
+Parents: Please email Coach Branson and one assistant coach to excuse your student.

-If at any time a student or family is concerned about personal safety or the wellbeing of your household as relates to robotics team participation, we encourage you to contact Mr. Pihl to discuss your concerns.
+If at any time a student or family is concerned about personal safety or the wellbeing of your household as relates to robotics team participation, we encourage you to contact Coach Branson to discuss your concerns.